Report individual dead birds of

 handling the bird in the bag.

-Note that we will
+Note that the testing agency will

 call you with the test results as